josepmonzon61/Transaction-fraud-detection-model/README.md

 -F1-Score: The harmonic mean of precision and recall, providing a balance between the two.

 -ROC-AUC Score: Measures the area under the receiver operating characteristic curve, summarizing the model's ability to distinguish between the classes at various thresholds.

-These metrics help in understanding the model's effectiveness in identifying fraudulent transactions while minimizing false positives and false negatives.